dsa-ou/m269-installer/docs/use.md

    listing the contents of your M269 folder.
    You can now open the M269 book: double-click subfolder `notebooks`, then file `M269.ipynb`.

+   If this is the **first time** you open the M269 notebooks, do now these steps:

+   - In JupyterLab, choose the menu option Settings > Settings Editor.
+   - In the settings search box, type `windowing`.
+   - In the settings pane that appears, change the windowing mode to 'defer'.
+      The change is automatically saved.
+   - Close the settings editor pane.

 4. After finishing working on the notebooks, click on File > Shut Down and then close the browser tab.